MiguelSavignano/react-pages/README.md

 ## How work

-If you want render your component like a page you need to write something like.
+If you want render your component like a page you need to write something like this.

 ```js
   document.addEventListener('DOMContentLoaded', () => {